Scryptoshi/PoE-LootFinder/README.md

 # PoE-LootFinder
-Manual loot finder for [Path of Exile]
+Loot finder for [Path of Exile]

 This script will bring the mouse over a piece of loot for you whenever you hit the hotkey!
 It does not automaticaly "find and collects" the loot.
-It searched the coordinates on your screen resolution for a color pixel which you will need to configure from your loot filter of choice.
+It searched the coordinates on your screen resolution for a pixel color of your choice which you will need to configure.

-By using a loot filter you can determine the specific loot that you are after, by configuring the [TEXT] NOT the border or background, has to be the [TEXT] to have the same color.
+By using a any loot filter you can determine the specific loot that you are after.
+By configuring the [TEXT] NOT the border or background, has to be the [TEXT] to have the same color, you can narrow down to the loot that you are after.
 I have provided the file: [PoE-LootFinder] which will come preconfigured to my color of choice.

-You will have the option to change the color and the hotkey you want to use.
+You will have the option to change the color of the loot font text and the hotkey you want to use on the [config] file.

 # Getting Started
 1. Download the latest release

-2. Load up the provided [PoE-LootFinder] document to your PoE Filter folder.
+2. Load up the provided [PoE-LootFinder.filter] document to your PoE Filter folder or create your own filter document than add it to the loot filter folder.
-- You can find your filter folder by going to: Opetions > UI > Show Folder in your PoE game.
+- You can find your filter folder by going to: Options > UI > Show Folder, in your PoE game.
-- You can also go to https://www.filterblade.xyz/ to make your own filter file.
+- You can go to your own or https://www.filterblade.xyz/ to make your personal filter file.

 3. Run PoE-LootFinder.exe
 - You are ready to go!